Coralee Buchanan

 I moved back to the Yukon in 2016.
 My life and exploring options in the world, has brought me to working for YFNED Early Years program.
 I love what I am doing and working with families.
 This journey has brought me closer to my community and families where I focus on cultural content with the Early Years program.

-early years Program Assistant - ross river
+Program Assistant - Whitehorse

 There are also Early Years programs that we help facilitate, but are administered by their First Nations:

-• Teslin: Nicole Fox, Early Years Visitor
+Teslin: Nicole Fox, Early Years Visitor

-• Atlin: Katy Rittwage, Early Years Visitor
+Atlin: Katy Rittwage, Early Years Visitor